learn-co-students/react-redux-assessment-v-000/README.md

 Go wild!
 These are only the basic requirements — you're free to add on as much stuff as you'd like.

-## Hooking up a Rails API backend

-Use this blog to hook up a React-Redux frontend to your rails API backend: [Setup Rails API with React](https://www.fullstackreact.com/articles/how-to-get-create-react-app-to-work-with-your-rails-api/)

 ## Assessment

 ### Be prepared to